Assistance programs McHenry County Illinois.

 Housing Authority is the region’s local community action agency.
-Most of the resources focus around housing needs, such as grants for paying rent, providing low income housing, shelters or emergency rental assistance.
+Most of the resources focus around housing needs, such as grants for paying rent, providing low income housing, shelters or emergency energy bill assistance.
 They also process applications for government programs such as section 8 housing vouchers.
-In some cases, individuals will be offered zero percent loans for their housing needs.

 Senior Services Associates, Inc. - As resources allow, one-time financial assistance is available in McHenry County for emergency situations such as housing, prescription medications, food, and utilities.
 (815) 356-7457

 Local towns offer general assistance, often in partnership with the Salvation Army Emergency Assistance program.
 Support is usually available for life-threatening circumstances, such as final notice bill or eviction.

 - Grafton Township, 10109 Vine Street, Huntley, Illinois 60142, call (847) 669-3328

 - McHenry Township, 3703 N. Richmond Road, Johnsburg, IL 60051, dial (815) 385-5605

 - Dorr Township, 1039 Lake Avenue, Woodstock, IL 60098, telephone (815) 338-0125

 Marengo Area Outreach Enterprises mostly offers referrals and case management.
 However some funds may be available to those low income who qualify if they are facing eviction or utility shut-offs.
 (815) 568-7950